Unrecognizable Yet Identifiable: Image Distortion with Preserved Embeddings: Results

 \subsection{Image Distance Comparison}

 Despite the noticeable changes between the original and generated images, depicted in the \autoref{table:examples}, we still need to provide a quantitative representation of the difference.
-We will compare images in the following three setups: ``real vs generated same class'', ``real vs real different classes'', ``generated vs generated different classes''.
-We use the $L_2$ distance $d_{\text{img}}^{\langle L_2 \rangle}$ defined in \autoref{section:l2_distance} as a difference metric.
+We will compare images in the following three setups: ``real vs generated same class'', ``real vs real different classes'', and ``generated vs generated different classes''.
+As a difference metric, we use the $L_2$ distance $d_{E}$ defined in \autoref{section:l2_distance}.
 We get results specified in \autoref{table:distances}.

 As can be seen, the distance between authentic and generated images have significant values.
-Consider the \textit{MNIST dataset} as an example: even for pairs of digit \begin{augiefamily}4\end{augiefamily} with the minimum value of $0.773$ and especially for digit \begin{augiefamily}1\end{augiefamily} with a maximum distance of $0.886$.
+Consider the \textit{MNIST dataset} as an example: even for pairs of digit \textsf{4} with the minimum value of $0.773$ and especially for digit \textsf{1} with a maximum distance of $0.886$.
 That highlights that the neural network produced drastically different images in terms of MSE.
 At the same time, for the \textit{MNIST} dataset, the mean-squared difference remained the same for ``generated vs generated'' pairs, indicating that generation still keeps digits close to each other.
 In turn, for the \textit{LFW} dataset, the opposite holds: distances between generated faces are significant.